NVIDIA/DALI/docs/examples/video/superres_pytorch/README.rst

 Training
 --------

-Training can be run by running the following command:
+Training can be run by running the following command available in :fileref:`docs/examples/video/superres_pytorch/run.sh`:

 .. code-block::